10 Common Car Scams You Should Know in the UK

 How do you know if someone is scamming you for a car?

+When buying or selling a car privately, there are several red flags to watch out for to avoid being scammed when selling your vehicle.
+If a potential buyer insists on paying the asking price of the car without seeing it in person or tries to collect the car at an address different from the one listed, they may be trying to scam you.
 Additionally, be wary of anyone who asks you to hand over your car without paying for it first, especially if they want to collect the car behind closed doors.
 You also need to be careful not to buy a cloned car.
 To avoid becoming a victim of these vehicle-related scams, always insist on meeting the buyer in person and delivering the car after receiving payment, rather than via an online payment service.
 It’s also a good idea to research any scams reported in your area involving the make and model of the car you are selling or buying and to be cautious when selling the car to a stranger.

 What are the car scams on Facebook Marketplace?